 Have you ever gotten a massage and woke up the next hour, finished?

-It’s the same feeling weighted blankets bring.
-Through evenly distributed weight, deep touch pressure is applied, releasing serotonin.
+It’s the same feeling weighted blankets give!
+Through the evenly distributed weight, it signals your brain to release serotonin.

 Serotonin is a chemical that helps you feel calm, relaxed, and in a much better mood.
 The release of serotonin also helps with melatonin production (aka sleep hormones); this, in return, signal your brain and body, “It’s time to sleep.”